projectshaped/parametric-svg/Readme.md

 ##### ✓ Ready for the future.

-There already is [a specification for dynamic parameters in SVG 2.0][svg-params] out there.
+There already is [a specification for dynamic parameters in SVG 2.0][svg-params] coming up.
 It is a great idea – but it's not implemented in most web browsers yet.

 Parametric.svg is fully compatible with the native specification – and brings even more to you.
 We not only support dynamic parameters and dynamic geometry, but also dynamic relationships between them.